The last few years have been among the most turbulant on record for small businesses.

 - Failure rate: Almost 1 in 5 new businesses fail in the UK each year

-- VAT registration: The number of Value Added Tax (VAT) and/or Pay As You Earn (PAYE) businesses in the UK as of March 2022 was 2.77 million
+- VAT registration: The number of Value Added Tax (VAT) and/or Pay As You Earn (PAYE) companies in the UK was 2.72 million in 2024

-- Growth Rate: Businesses with a business plan grow an average of 30% faster than those without
+- Growth Rate: Firms with a business plan grow an average of 30% faster than those without

 UK Business Population Statistics